Top common causes of gas line damage and how to avoid them

 Burying a beloved pet is hard enough as it is.
 But picture this: while digging a hole in your backyard to place your dear departed pet to rest, you hit a gas line and then call 911, bringing blaring fire trucks and FortisBC crews to your home, and upsetting your neighbours.
 Yes, this actually happened to one poor family, who didn’t think a regular old shovel could cause utility line damage and require them to pay a $500 repair bill.

-While older natural gas lines are made of steel, modern lines are made of plastic, which has many advantages but is more prone to damage.
-Other utility lines are made of plastic as well, and some are fibre-optic cables which are also easily damaged and very costly to repair.
-Remember: it’s not just big construction equipment that can hit underground utility lines.
+While older gas lines are made of steel, modern lines are made of plastic, which has many advantages but is more prone to damage.
+Other utility lines can be easier to damage, like fibre-optic cables which can be very costly to repair.
+Remember: it's not just big construction equipment that can hit underground utility lines.
 Any tool going into the ground could damage a line.

-It’s a fair assumption, and in most cases it’s true.
-But sometimes utility lines will need to go around tree roots or large boulders, or other things that aren’t visible aboveground.
-Don’t make dangerous assumptions.
+While in some cases this is true, sometimes utility lines will need to go around tree roots, large boulders or other things that aren't visible above ground.
+Don't make dangerous assumptions.

-5. You assume your contractor is clicking or calling BC 1 Call.
+5. You assume your contactor is clicking or calling BC 1 Call.

 6. You don’t want to wait for BC 1 Call to provide you with line location information.

 After you contact BC 1 Call, it takes up to three business days to get the information from each utility company that has lines buried in your yard or construction site.
-If you’re in a rush, that might seem like too long to wait.
-But keep in mind: if you hit a utility line, your project could be shut down for days for repairs and investigations.
-Plus, you could be responsible for repair costs and possibly fines from Technical Safety BC, and creating a potential safety hazard.
+If you're in a rush, that might seem like too long to wait.
+Keep in mind that if you hit a utility line, your project could be shut down for days for repairs and investigations.
+Plus, you are not only creating a potential safety hazard but could also be responsible for repair costs and possible fines from Technical Safety BC.
 Is it worth the risk?

 7. You don’t hand dig to expose the line(s) in multiple locations.